raahmed/fastapi-covid-vaccine-tracker/README.md

-# Exploring Covid Vaccine Datasets with Python using FastAPI, Azure Database for PostgreSQL-Flexible Server(Preview) and Azure Web Apps
+# Exploring Covid Vaccine Type Popularity with Python using FastAPI, Fire, Azure Database for PostgreSQL-Flexible Server(Preview) and Azure Web Apps

 In this code, I will explore how FastAPI, Fire and Azure can be combined to gather meaningful insights from COVID vaccination data.
 We will use Fire to load publicly available data into Azure **Azure Database for PostgreSQL**-**Flexible Server** which is currently in public preview.
 We will then use FastAPI to query data, perform meaningful transformation on them and build APIs to share these insights with the world.
 These APIs will be hosted on Azure WebApps.